1 in 5 children experience a diagnosable mental health disorder each year, yet only 20% are identified and receive treatment.

 The campaign, with more than 300 community and school-based partners across the state, aims to raise awareness of the importance of children’s mental health.
 Each year, Children’s Mental Health Matters! is celebrated with events, workshops, media outreach and other awareness-raising activities.

 Materials and resources for your family, school or community are available year-round through the campaign's website at www.childrensmentalhealthmatters.org.

-Contact us to join the campaign in 2017!
+Contact us to join the campaign!

 MCF’s Taking Flight encourages hands-on participation as it shares its young adult art project, Body of Art, during 2015 Awareness Week events.

 Jenna, a student at the Jefferson School at Finan Center in Cumberland, Md., pictured with the 2015 campaign poster which features her artwork.